SoftInstigate/restheart-website/README.md

 [restheart.org](https://restheart.org) Web site.

-RESTHeart is the leading Content REST API microservice for MongoDB, fork it on [github](https://github.com/SoftInstigate/restheart)
+RESTHeart is The Open Source API Service for the Modern Web, fork it on [github](https://github.com/SoftInstigate/restheart)
-RESTHeart connects to MongoDB and exposes a simple REST API to read and write data via plain HTTP requests.
 <hr></hr>

-_Made with :heart: by [The SoftInstigate Team](https://www.softinstigate.com/).
-Follow us on [Twitter](https://twitter.com/softinstigate)_.
+_Made with :heart: by [SoftInstigate](https://www.softinstigate.com/)_